 No matter what, you can’t go wrong with ordering fresh seafood wherever you eat!

 Have other questions about what happened to Anthony Bourdain in Maine?
-Comment below!
+Let me know in the comments below!